aiserrock/LoansAnalyzerBack/readme.md

 # LoansAnalyzerAPI by aiserrock
-## Open source progect for free use, more details here
+## Open source progect for free use, more details here:
 <details>
 <summary>Expand</summary>
 <p>